Office of Origin: Student Affairs

-Should a resolution not be reached, the Executive Director, Students or his/her designee will review the complaint and all supporting material and render a written decision regarding the complaint which shall include the basis of the decision.
+Should a resolution not be reached, the Director, Advising or their designee will review the complaint and all supporting material and render a written decision regarding the complaint which shall include the basis of the decision.
 A decision to the formal complaint will be rendered within five (5) business days and will be communicated in writing.
 The decision will be communicated to the student in writing with a copy to the appropriate college employee who is responsible for the college operation that the complaint has been lodged against.
 An entry regarding the complaint and resolution will be recorded in the LMC Student Complaint Log.

-Appeal Process: In the event the Executive Director, Students or his/her designee is unable to resolve the complaint; the complaint will be forwarded to the Vice President, Student Engagement and Support for review and action.
+Appeal Process: In the event the Director, Advising or their designee is unable to resolve the complaint; the complaint will be forwarded to the Vice President, Student Engagement and Support for review and action.
 The Vice President, Student Engagement and Support will review the complaint and all supporting material and render a written decision regarding the complaint which shall include the basis of the decision.
 A decision to the formal complaint will be rendered within five (5) business days and will be communicated in writing.
 The decision will be communicated to the student in writing with a copy to the appropriate college employee who is responsible for the college operation that the complaint has been lodged against.
 The decision from the Vice President, Student Engagement and Support shall be final.
 No further appeal will be considered.
 An entry regarding the complaint and resolution will be recorded in the LMC Student Complaint Log.